MicrosoftDocs/dynamics365smb-docs/financials/ui-work-report.md

 ![Report options](media/report_options.png "Report options")

 ## Previewing a report
-Choose **Preview** to see the report in the Internet browser.
+Choose **Preview** to see the report in the Internet browser or device.
 Point to an area of the report to show the menu bar.

 ![Report preview toolbar](media/report_viewer.png "Report preview toolbar")